Ledders26/Makers-Goals/week_4.md

 ### Summary

+Morning was our own to do as we saw fit (I started watching an exemplar from this weekends challenge and then made a start on the one for the coming weekend).
+In the afternoon I was pairing with Ali

 ### General Notes:

+The exemplar wasn't as good as the previous one's, but I enjoyed learning a few things from the weekend.
+Notably the test writing and how they approached it differently to me.
+For this weekend I've setup all my files/folders and have written my first (failing) test.

+Afternoon with Ali was a great session.
+We got on well and made some good progress on the bookmark manager challenge

 ### Did I have fun?

+Yes, was nice to have a bit of a more relaxed morning plan and to then enjoy the coding with Ali

 ### Am I a better programmer?

+Yes, we learnt a lot about use of databases with ruby code this afternoon and got to use Table Plus too

 ### What do I want to do tomorrow?

+* Watch some more of the exemplar
+* Attend the Process Workshop

 ### Have I completed today's goals?

+Yes!
+The spare time in the morning made it a lot easier

 ## Day 3:

 ### Goals for today

+**Watch some more of the exemplar**
+Made a good start yesterday, want to watch some more today

+**Look into installing some of the VS Code features** John referenced a few good tools (Rufo and endwise) which look useful.
+I want to install them and look into how to run Rufo on save

 ### Summary

+Morning John did a demo of splitting a class (from week 2) then the afternoon we had a Process Workshop and coding with Francesco

 ### General Notes:

+The demo was a good, interactive session and demo'd how someone with more experience of coding and Ruby approaches something like that.
+Showed me I should do more planning rather than jumping into tests and code!

+Process workshop, I was paired with Claire, again!
+We had fun and I think we both learnt something.
+Good to put yourself under pressure of showing someone else how you're approaching a task.

+Finally only got just under an hour with Francesco to code.
+We made a little progress but are going to find some time tomorrow to do some more

 ### Did I have fun?

+Yes, as always fun to work with Claire and also Francesco!

 ### Am I a better programmer?

+Yes - all three sessions I learnt something!

 ### What do I want to do tomorrow?

+* Spend some more time with Francesco to make up for lack of time today
+* Watch more exemplar

 ### Have I completed today's goals?

+1/2 - I have installed a endwise which is useful and helps you not forget to add end's...haven't yet got rufo working on save, but not yet sure if I want to, or if I can make, say, rubocop -x run then anyway...

+Only watched a small amount of the exemplar

 ## Day 4: